ifrumin/csint/README.md

-Reimplementation of the Agilent ChemStation / OpenLab CDS "TwelveTone" integrator, built from Agilent's published algorithm documentation and validated against real OpenLab CDS 2.8 output from an Agilent 8900 HSS-GC-FID (Headapace delivered via valve&loop sampler - Agilent 7697A)).
+Reimplementation of the Agilent ChemStation / OpenLab CDS "TwelveTone" integrator, built from Agilent's published algorithm documentation and multiple file formats as input, validated against real OpenLab CDS 2.8 output from an Agilent 8900 HSS-GC-FID (Headapace delivered via valve&loop sampler - Agilent 7697A)).

 ## Status (2026-08-10)